pilm-bioinformatics/pilmbc211-rnaseq-i/content/nextflow-rnaseq/test/_index.en.md

 2. `docker pull nfcore/rnaseq:dev` this will download the software container

+3. `./nextflow pull pilm-bioinformatics/pipelines-nf-rnaseq -r master`

-3. `nextflow run pilm-bioinformatics/pipelines-nf-rnaseq -profile docker,test` this run the pipeline with the software container we have defined previously and the test data defined by the pipeline.
+4. `./nextflow run pilm-bioinformatics/pipelines-nf-rnaseq -profile docker,test` this run the pipeline with the software container we have defined previously and the test data defined by the pipeline.

 ### Container definition